Project: Zimtervention

 This project will reduce carbon emissions and promote sustainable behavior change at the University of Washington through community-based social marketing (CBSM) in support of Zimride, an online ridesharing system.
 The project is being developed and carried out by a team of graduate students through the Program on the Environment’s Environmental Management Certificate.
 The outcomes of the project will provide valuable information for ongoing implementation of the rideshare program, as well as insight into applying CBSM to achieve additional forms of sustainable behavior change within the UW community.

-Define the campus environmental problem that you are attempting to solve:
+Define the campus environmental problem that you are attempting to solve

 In 2007, the UW became a founding signatory to the American College & University Presidents' Climate Commitment, pledging to work toward carbon neutrality and sustainability.
 This led to publishing a Climate Action Plan (CAP) in 2009, outlining the broad goals and three strategies to achieve these commitments, including adopting better technology, purchasing carbon offsets, and changing behavior.
 The University has already implemented a variety of CAP recommendations, but further action is needed to achieve carbon neutrality and sustainability goals.